hydoai/velovision/docs/TESTING.md

+# Automated Testing

+We use Github Actions to run automated tests.

+The desktop development build runs on standard Github Actions runners, but the Jetson deployment build runs on self-hosted runners.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 # Table of Contents